PauseAI/pauseai-website/src/posts/xrisk.md

 - **Ensuring its own survival**.
 The AI will not want to be turned off, as it could no longer achieve its goals.
 AI might conclude that humans are a threat to its existence, as humans could turn it off.
 - **Preserving its goals**.
 The AI will not want humans to modify its code, because that could change its goals, thus preventing it from achieving its current goal.

-The tendancy to persue these subgoals given any high-level goal is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is a key concern for AI safety researchers.
+The tendency to persue these subgoals given any high-level goal is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is a key concern for AI safety researchers.

 ## Why can't we just turn it off if it's dangerous?